neilhewitt/NanoMessenger/README.md

 The Connected property indicates if the Messenger is currently connected.
 This status is controlled by the ping mechanism, so it's possible for a connection to have disconnected during the timeout period for the ping (or if pinging is disabled) while Connected remains true.
 You should account for this in your application.

+When the connection is closed in an orderly manner, a private message is sent to the other end signalling that one side is about to close.
+This allows the other end to immediately disconnect and clean up rathert than waiting for a ping to fail.
+When this happens, the OnDisconnected event will be fired.
+There are also OnClosing and OnClosed events, but these only fire if the local Messenger has Close() called upon it, not when the remote end of the connection closes.

 #### Sending messages

 The core of the Messenger is a queue to which messages can be added for transmission to the other end of the connection.